AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality Video Generation

 \section{Cross-Modality Video Generation}

-Following the tremendous progress in cross-modality image generation, more and more works have also explored the more challenging cross-modality video generation task.
-We discuss two popular settings below: text-to-video generation, and text-driven video editing.
+Following the tremendous progress in cross-modality image generation, more works have explored the more challenging task of cross-modality video generation.
+Cross-modality video generation is mostly conditioned on text, which we discuss in Section \ref{sec:text_to_video}.